 page allocation order

-The smallest - and most frequent - page allocation is 20 or 1 page.
-The maximum allocation possible is 2MAX_ORDER-1 pages.
-MAX_ORDER is assigned a default value of 11 - resulting in a maximum allocation of 210 or 1024 pages.
-However it may be redefined at kernel configuration time with the option CONFIG_FORCE_MAX_ZONEORDER.
+The 'order' of a page allocation is it's size, an integral power-of-2 number of pages, ranging from 0 (one page) to MAX_ORDER-1.
+MAX_ORDER is assigned a default value of 11 - resulting in a maximum allocation of 2**10 or 1024 pages - in include/linux/mmzone.h; but it may be optionally redefined at kernel configuration time.

 For non NUMA enabled systems, include/linux/gfp.h::alloc_pages() is a macro which calls alloc_pages_node(), which checks and transforms it's arguments and then calls mm/page_alloc.c::_alloc_pages(); which according to it's prefatory comments, "is the 'heart' of the zoned buddy allocator".